ComputationalCryoEM/ASPIRE-Python/README.md

 If you are unfamiliar with `conda`, the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution for `x86_64` is recommended.
-For Apple silicon to use the `osx-arm` platform will currently require patching and building some dependencies from source.
+For Apple silicon to use the osx-arm platform, patching and building some dependencies from source is currently required.
 The Intel `osx-64` install is still preferred even for Apple silicon users, otherwise [notes are provided.](https://github.com/ComputationalCryoEM/ASPIRE-Python/discussions/969)